Taryel17/Zen-browser-mod-Left-Aligned-Classic-Controls-in-URL-bar/README.md

 **Accessibility note**
 This mod uses the CSS `order` property to change visual placement.
 MDN notes that `order` affects the visual order but not the underlying logical or navigation order, which can matter for accessibility and keyboard behavior.

+## Changes in advanced parameters (about:config) :
+- Tells Zen Browser that it is allowed to be modified : `toolkit.legacyUserProfileCustomizations.stylesheets`, value : `true`.
+- Brings back the Classic Extensions Button : `zen.theme.hide-unified-extensions-button`, value : `false`.
+- Brings back the dedicated tracking shield icon : `zen.urlbar.show-protections-icon`, value : `true`.
+- Removes top toolbar menu button : `zen.view.mac.show-three-dot-menu`, value : `false`.

 # How to Install

-## 1. Required manual change in advanced parameters before applying CSS:
-1. Type `about:config` into your URL bar and hit Enter.
-Accept the risk warning.
-2. Tell Zen Browser that it is allowed to be modified : search for `toolkit.legacyUserProfileCustomizations.stylesheets` and set the value to **`true`**.
-3. Bring back the Classic Extensions Button : search for: `zen.theme.hide-unified-extensions-button` and set it to **`false`**
-4. Brings back the dedicated tracking shield icon : search for `zen.urlbar.show-protections-icon` and set it to **`true`**.
-5. Remove top toolbar menu button : search for `zen.view.mac.show-three-dot-menu`. and set it to **`false`**.

-Optional: activate hidden developer tool inside Zen (and Firefox) called the **Browser Toolbox**.
-It allows to click on any button in the browser's interface and see the exact CSS code controlling it in real-time.
-To enable it, go to `about:config`, search for `devtools.chrome.enabled` and `devtools.debugger.remote-enabled`, and set them both to **`true`**.

-## 2. Install using Sine Theme Manager (Recommended):
+## Install using Sine Theme Manager (Recommended):
 This mod is designed to be installed via **Sine**, the community theme manager for Zen Browser.
 This ensures the CSS code survives browser updates and can be easily toggled on and off.

 **Step 1: Install Sine (if you haven't already)**